lucapette/website/content/writing/building-http-endpoints-with-kafka-streams-interactive-queries.md

 it enables interesting testing strategies.
 For example, I found myself writing scripts to compare the JSON response of two different versions of an endpoint.
 That gave me very high confidence that the new version did was working as expected.
-Another inteesting consequence of this strategy is that it often enables "wild" experimentation with new versions.
+Another interesting consequence of this strategy is that it often enables "wild" experimentation with new versions.
 Because the increased confidence often leads to leap changes in a topology, after all you can verify the new versions with great accuracy before promoting them to production..